devlemire/node-auth-mini/README.md

 </details>

 ## Step 6

+### Summary

+In this step, we'll create a login endpoint that will call the `authenticate` method on passport.
+We'll then configure it to `redirect` to a `/me` endpoint on success and the `/login` endpoint on failure.
+We'll also enable `failureFlash` so passport can flash an error message on failure.

+### Instructions

+* Open `index.js`.
+*

 Create a login endpoint that uses `passport.authenticate` and redirects to `/me` on success and `/login` on failure.
 Enable failureFlash.